opinionstage/opinionstage-wordpress-plugin/readme.txt

 Tested up to: 5.0
 Stable tag: 19.6.7

-Add a Poll, Quiz, Survey & Form Plugin to your WordPress Site.
-Easily create a beautiful & top performing Poll, Quiz, Survey or Form in Minutes.
+Add a beautiful & top performing Poll, Survey, Quiz or Form to your site.
+Create from scratch or use templates.
+Set it up in Minutes.

 == Description ==

-Looking for a Top-Notch WordPress Poll, Survey,Form and Quiz Maker Plugin?
+Looking for a Top-Notch Poll, Survey, Form & Quiz Wordpress Plugin?

 Check out: